tsampi/py-tsampi/README.md

 Help!
 I'm getting
     django.db.utils.OperationalError: (2003, "Can't connect to MySQL server on 'db' (111)")

 Keep trying to start the server, if this is the first time tsampi-server is run, it takes a moment for MySql to start to accept conenctions.
-We